PIPE Networks

 PIPE Networks (also known as PIPE) is an Australian telecommunications company based in Brisbane, Queensland.
 It is a subsidiary of Vocus Group.
 Its primary business is establishing peering exchanges.
 PIPE stands for "Public Internet Peering Exchange".
 The company also offers services such as co-location, telehousing, and fibre networks.

 PIPE listed on the then Australian Stock Exchange on 17 May 2005 as PIPE Networks Limited, with the stock code: PWK.

 Australian ISPs that utilise PIPE's metropolitan fibre networks include iiNet, Internode, and iPrimus, among others.

 In March 2010, shareholders accepted a takeover offer from TPG Telecom Limited.

-In October 2024, the Vocus Group proposed to acquire PIPE Networks from TPG Telecom for $5.25 billion.
+In October 2024, Vocus Group proposed the $5.25 billion acquisition of TPG Telecom’s EGW fixed business and fibre assets, including PIPE Networks.
 The sale was finalised on 31 July 2025.

 Peering exchanges

 PIPE currently runs six metropolitan exchange networks.